Agents & Sessions

 - Selects the active agent’s system prompt.

-- Sends the context to the LLM.
+- Sends the payload to the LLM provider.